 Electrolytes leave your body in one of two ways: through urine or through sweat.
 Meaning, if you're busting out a HIIT workout in your living room or jogging around your neighborhood, you'll need to replenish more electrolytes than if you were lounging on the sofa.

 If you start experiencing low levels of electrolytes, you'll probably notice it.
 I recommend making sure to replenish your electrolyte levels before it’s too late (i.e. you experience a muscle cramp or injure yourself).
-Warning signs of low electrolyte levels include nausea, lightheadedness, muscle cramping, fever, diarrhea, vomiting, and dehydration.
+Warning signs of low electrolyte levels include headaches, nausea, lightheadedness, muscle cramping, fever, diarrhea, vomiting, and dehydration.
 In these instances, coconut water sprinkled with sea salt or the Performance Re-hydration may help you replenish your electrolyte levels faster than food or water.

 12 of the Best Foods With Electrolytes